-Planning to adapt a stable KDE Plasma based desktop in Linux and thinking about as a daily driver?
-Well, here we present top 10 Linux distributions that are better integrated with KDE Plasma.
+Are you planning to adopt a stable KDE Plasma-based desktop in Linux and thinking about it as a daily driver?
+Well, here we present the top 10 Linux distributions better integrated with KDE Plasma.

-Often I hear, read about bugs in KDE Desktop, or it is being termed as “too many options” when compared to GNOME.
-I am not disagreeing to that.
-But we can not ignore the fact that, despite all those arguments & opinions – KDE Plasma desktop is a “go to” solution for many individual or enterprise use cases.
-It has a well established road map, built on amazing Qt technology that can even run on automobile and other platforms; Plus a dedicated foundation with a huge set of developers working every day to polish this desktop.
+Often I hear or read about bugs in KDE Desktop, or it is being termed as “too many options” compared to GNOME.
+I agree with that.
+But we can not ignore the fact that despite all those arguments & opinions – the KDE Plasma desktop is a “go-to” solution for any individual or enterprise use case.
+It has a well-established road map, built on unique Qt technology that can even run on automobiles and other platforms, Plus a dedicated foundation with a huge set of developers working every day to polish this desktop.

 Top 10 Linux Distributions for KDE Plasma Desktop

-Kubuntu is an official KDE Plasma Desktop flavor of Ubuntu Linux operating system.
+Kubuntu is an official KDE Plasma Desktop flavour of the Ubuntu Linux operating system.
 It uses same set of underlying packages of Ubuntu and follow Ubuntu release schedule.
-That means, it releases a new version when Ubuntu does.
-As it is based on Ubuntu, you get a huge help and support community that comes with Kubuntu flavor.
-This official Ubuntu flavor is the most used KDE Plasma desktop today.
+That means it releases a new version when Ubuntu does.
+As it is based on Ubuntu, you get a huge help and support community that comes with Kubuntu flavour.
+This official Ubuntu flavour is the most used KDE Plasma desktop today.